 In a study conducted at Harvard University, researchers Diana Tamir and Jason Mitchell noted that 30–40% of everyday speech is used to inform others about our own subjective experiences.
-In fact, by nine months of age, babies are observed attempting trying to draw others’ attention to elements of their environment they find of particular interest.
+In fact, by nine months of age, babies are observed attempting to draw others’ attention to elements of their environment they find of particular interest.
 And regardless of where we might live in the world, most of the time we spend communicating with other people involves sharing our knowledge, perspectives, and opinions with them.

 To better understand the human predisposition towards certain types of questions, researchers gave participants the choice to answer questions that involved the disclosure of three types of information:

-- facts (e.g., “True to false; Leonardo Da Vinci painted the Mona Lisa.”).
+- Facts (e.g., “True or false; Leonardo Da Vinci painted the Mona Lisa.”).